ALanMAttano/Blender_4_Rhino/README.md

 ### FULL DESCRITION

-**"A Blender 4 Rhino" in short is a mesh Blender for Rhino (bridge).
+**"A Blender 4 Rhino" is a mesh Blender brige for Rhino.
-Let you export form Rhinoceros 3D with one (custom) botton and import that mesh quicklly inside Blender (using this plugin).**
+Let you export the selected mesh form Rhinoceros 3D using a (custom) botton.
+Import that mesh quicklly inside Blender (using this plugin script).
+The pyton file for Blender let you import and export using one button.
+Back to Rhino, pressing right click on the same button, it will import the Blender mesh.**

 ### FREE LICENSE